Noninertial and spin effects on the 2D Dirac oscillator in the magnetic cosmic string background: Conclusion

-Yet, we also study the nonrelativistic limit of our results.
-For instance, considering that the greater part of the total energy of the system stay concentrated in the rest energy of the particle, we obtain the motion equation of the 2D QHO in the presence of a uniform magnetic field and of the AB effect under the influence of noninertial effects and of spin in the cosmic string background (conic Euclidean space).
-In particular, this QHO has two types of couplings: the spin-orbit coupling, given by ${\bf S\cdot L}$, and the spin-rotation coupling, given by ${\bf S\cdot\Omega}$ and ${\bf S}\cdot\boldsymbol{\omega_c}$.
-With respect to the nonrelativistic energy spectrum, such spectrum has some similarities with the relativistic case, for instance, depend of $n$, $m_l$, $s$, $\Phi$, $\omega_c$, $\Omega$ and $\eta$, is a periodic function with periodicity $\pm\Phi_0$ and the parameters $\eta$ and $\Omega$ have the function of increase the values of the energies.
-Now, comparing the QHO as well as its energy spectrum with other works, we verified that this oscillator and the spectrum generalizes some nonrelatvistic particular planar cases of the literature when $\Omega$, $\omega_c$, $\Phi$, $s$ or $\eta$ are excluded from the system.
+Finally, we study the nonrelativistic limit of our results.
+For instance, considering that most of the total energy of the system stays concentrated in the rest energy of the particle, we obtain the 2D SPO under the influence of noninertial and spin effects in the magnetic cosmic string spacetime (or magnetic conical Euclidean space).
+We see that this oscillator is written in terms of two Hamiltonians: one QHO-type and other Zeeman-type, and also depends of two types of couplings: the spin-orbit coupling, given by ${\bf S\cdot L}$, and the spin-rotation coupling, given by ${\bf S}\cdot\boldsymbol{\Omega}$.
+Besides, we see that in the limits $\Omega=\omega_c\to 0$ and $\eta\to 1$, we get the QHO in a flat inertial frame under the influence of spin effects for $\Phi\to 0$ and $\Phi\neq 0$.
+With respect to the nonrelativistic energy spectrum, such spectrum has some similarities with the relativistic case, i.e., depend on $n$, $m_j$, $s$, $\Phi$, $\omega_c$, $E_0$, $\Omega$, and $\eta$, is a periodic function with periodicity $\pm\Phi_0$ and increase in values as the increase of $n$, $\eta$ and $\Omega$, however, increases or non depending on the values of $m_j$ and $s$.
+Thus, comparing our nonrelativistic spectrum with other work, we verified that this spectrum generalizes some particular cases of the literature when $\Omega$, $\omega_c$, $\Phi$, $s$ or $\eta$ are excluded from the system.